Skip to content

 Home contents insurance covers your personal belongings.
 This typically means anything you’d take with you if you moved home.
 You’ll need to check the details of individual policies to be sure of what’s included.

-Examples of the items that contents insurance can cover:
+Examples of the items that house contents insurance could cover:

 • Jewellery and watches

-• Expensive tech – TVs, phones, tablets, laptops and, with some policies, digital assets
+• Expensive tech – TVs, phones, tablets and laptops.
+Some policies cover digital assets

 • Appliances – like fridges, freezers, washing machines